Real Solutions, Not An End to Asylum

 • American Immigration Lawyers Association: Policy Brief: What Does a Secure Border Look Like?

-President Biden was inaugurated two years ago, on January 20, 2021.
+President Biden was inaugurated three years ago, on January 20, 2021.
 He promised to restore our asylum system.
 Instead, he has:

 • Embraced Trump-era policies blocking access to asylum